Precision calculations of $B\to K^*$ form factors from SCET sum rules beyond leading-power contributions: Numerical analysis

-We are now in the position to determine the $z$-series coefficients $b_{0,1,2}^i$ of the $B\to K^*$ form factors $\mathcal{F}^i(q^2)$ by performing the correlated minimal-$\chi^2$ fit of the updated LCSR predictions in the large recoil region in combination with the available lattice QCD data in the small recoil region \cite{Horgan:2015vla, Horgan:2013hoa}.
-The ingredients of the minimal-$\chi^2$ fit can be summarized as: \begin{itemize} \item In the low $q^2$ region, we generate the improved LCSR form factors with uncertainties at three distinct kinematic points $q^2=\{-4, 0, 4\}\,{\rm{GeV}}^2$.
-In order to obtain the pseudo-data samples, we vary the theoretical input parameters randomly within the error ranges and generate an ensemble of $N=300$ parameter sets that obey uncorrelated priors, which are either uniform or Guassian distributed~\cite{Cui:2023jiw}. \item We multiply each form factor $\mathcal{F}^{i}_{\mathrm{LCSR}}(q^2)$ by an enhancement factor $W_K = 1.09 (1)$ to account for the finite $K^*$ width effect in $B\to K^*$ transition, as discussed in Refs.~\cite{Cheng:2017smj,Descotes-Genon:2019bud}.
-In the lattice QCD simulation, $K^*$ is a stable particle \cite{Horgan:2015vla, Horgan:2013hoa}. \item In the high $q^2$ region, we reproduce the central values and correlation matrix of the lattice QCD results of the $B\to K^*$ form factors at three different points $q^2=\{12,14,16\}\,{\rm{GeV}}^2$ with the data provided in lattice QCD computations \cite{Horgan:2015vla, Horgan:2013hoa} as well as physical-mass bottom quark and $2+1$ flavors of sea quarks.
-To ensure the positive definiteness of the correlation matrix from the lattice QCD results, we modify the original matrix by adding an additional $\mathcal{O}(10^{-6})$ diagonal matrix, namely $C_{\mathrm{latt}}=C_{\mathrm{latt, original}}+10^{-6}$. \item Taking into account the kinematic constraints,
+We are now in the position to determine the $z$-series coefficients $b_{0,1,2}^i$ of the $B\to K^*$ form factors $\mathcal{F}^i(q^2)$ by performing the correlated minimum-$\chi^2$ fit of the updated LCSR predictions in the large recoil region, in combination with the available lattice QCD data in the small recoil region \cite{Horgan:2013hoa, Horgan:2015vla}.
+The ingredients of the minimum-$\chi^2$ fit can be summarized as follows: \begin{itemize} \item In the low $q^2$ region, we generate the improved LCSR form factors with uncertainties at three distinct kinematic points $q^2=\{-4, 0, 4\}\,{\rm{GeV}}^2$.
+In order to obtain the pseudo-data samples, we vary the theoretical input parameters randomly within the error ranges and generate an ensemble of $N=300$ parameter sets that follow uncorrelated priors, which are either uniform or Gaussian distributed~\cite{Cui:2023jiw}. \item We multiply each form factor $\mathcal{F}^{i}_{\mathrm{LCSR}}(q^2)$ by an enhancement factor $W_{K^*} = 1.09 (1)$ to account for the finite $K^*$ width effect in $B\to K^*$ transition, as discussed in Ref.~\cite{Descotes-Genon:2019bud}.
+In the lattice QCD simulation, $K^*$ is a stable particle \cite{Horgan:2013hoa, Horgan:2015vla}. \item In the high $q^2$ region, we reproduce the central values and correlation matrix of the lattice QCD results of the $B\to K^*$ form factors at three different points $q^2=\{12,14,16\}\,{\rm{GeV}}^2$ as well as physical-mass bottom quark and $2+1$ flavors of sea quarks.
+To ensure the positive definiteness of the correlation matrix from the lattice QCD results, we modify the original matrix by adding an additional diagonal matrix of order $\mathcal{O}(10^{-6})$, namely $C_{\mathrm{latt}}=C_{\mathrm{latt, original}}+10^{-6}\mathrm{I}$. \item Taking into account the kinematic constraints,

 we can derive the following exact relations between the expansion coefficients,

 \item We then construct